johnnygtech/caddy-cgi-posh/README.md

 ### Wish list
 1) implement wildcard routing so that new scripts/endpoints can be added dynaimcally
+    a) this does work on linux
+    b) not yet working on Windows
 2) GUI Support - PSHTML implementation?
 3) Authentication support/plugin
+4) Relative cgi file paths in caddyfile

 ## Getting started
 Run the Launch.ps1 file which will use the Caddyfile and custom caddy-cgi.exe to start a server on localhost:9002